clinicalml/fw-inference/README.md

 3) Build libDAI normally.
 ```

 ## Instructions
 This code involves several moving parts and can be cumbersome.
 Future: The code would best be implemented in OpenGM's framework where LP/ILP/MAP solvers are readily available

 1] Create a folder with the name of the experiment (eg. SyntheticGrids_5x5)
 2] Create a subfolder titled models containing .uai and .uai.evid files
-3] In ``experiments", create a config file and run experiment
+3] In experiments, create a config file and run experiment (See existing files for examples)

 ## Test Cases
 The repository contains the shell files for the Synthetic test cases.
 To download
 the pre-run Synthetic test cases, see the file getSyntheticPreRun.sh.
-To download the shell files for the Chinese Characters, see getChineseChar.sh
+To download the shell files for the Chinese Characters, see the file getChineseChar.sh

 All instances that require approximate MAP will require OpenGM to be installed.
 See opengm-tools for
 more details.